jesuslovesyiyi/Urban-Data-Science/README.md

 - Hackathon challenge (30 pts total):
 The hackathon leverages open datasets and advanced analytics to address critical issues.
 Teams will use data visualization, machine learning, and geospatial analysis to develop actionable solutions, presenting their insights to the class.

-- Final Project (55 pts total: 15 pts on Presentation, 40 pts on Final project paper):
+- Final Project (50 pts total: 20 pts on Presentation, 30 pts on Final project paper):
 The final class requirement is a team-based project that applies the knowledge learned in the class to a real-world problem.
 Fifteen percent of the total course grade will be a formal presentation to the class.

+- Class participation (5 pts):

 All assignments (unless otherwise noted) are to be submitted through the “Assignments” tab on Canvas.
 It is the student’s responsibility to ensure that assignments submitted through Canvas are successfully uploaded into the system on time.
 For late submissions to any of the assignments above (final project paper excluded), a .5 point/day penalty will be applied.
 Late project paper submissions are not accepted.
 In the case of illness or other special circumstances, notification should be given as soon as possible and before the assignment deadline.